Baptism at Trinity Presbyterian Church

 Infant and Child Baptism

 Trinity will baptize infant members of Trinity.
-If you are a member you can request baptism for your infant by calling the church office.
+If you are a member you can request baptism for your infant by calling the church office or clicking HERE.

 If you are becoming a member of Trinity, please inform the Elder during your interview for membership that you desire to have your infant baptized on the day you join the church.
 Trinity will baptize older children once he or she profess their faith in Jesus.
 This baptism will bring them into the membership of the church (Ephesians 4) and allow them to participate in the sacrament of communion.
 On the day of their baptism, they will take their vows of membership in front of the congregation.